jdrichardsappacad/product-dashboard-fullstack/backend.md

 ## Phase 0: Initialize project

-Begin by creating a directory called `Products`
+Begin by creating a directory called `Products`.
 `cd` into the directory and clone the project skeleton:

 ```sh
 git clone https://github.com/appacademy-starters/express-sequelize-starter.git
 ```

-Change the directory name `express-sequelize-starter` to `backend` `cd` into the `backend` directory and install your packages with `npm install`.
+Change the directory name `express-sequelize-starter` to `backend`.
+`cd` into the `backend` directory and install your packages with `npm install`.

 ### Initializing Sequelize

-Just like in the To-Do list demo project, the Sequelize CLI is already configured to know where your database configuration is located and where to generate the `models`, `seeders`, and `migrations` folders.
+The Sequelize CLI is already configured to know where your database configuration is located and where to generate the `models`, `seeders`, and `migrations` folders.
 The project skeleton has already taken care of configuration by including complete `.sequelizerc`, `./config/index.js`, and `./config/database.js` files.